cksystemsteaching/selfie/assignments/introductory-assignments.md

 ## Binary vs. Decimal

 Computers encode all information in binary representation since they also use a binary representation at the hardware level.
-For example, 0 is represented by a voltage of -5V or the state "not electrically charged" and 1, by a voltage +5V or the state "electrically charged".
+For example, 0 is represented by a voltage of -5V or the state not electrically charged and 1, by a voltage +5V or the state electrically charged.

 Since the states (i.e., 0 and 1) are represented by different voltage levels on the electrical level, it is better to have only a few states.
 The reasons for this are based on physics: By things like heat or other electrical disturbances, the voltage levels can be changed easily.
 So it is easier to compensate for these fluctuations with two different states than it would be with, say, ten states - which would correspond to the decimal system usually used by humans.
 To distinguish between all states, one would have to increase the generally possible voltage, which would lead to increased power consumption.
 Additionally, the hardware levels logic to calculate with multiple states would be much more complicated than the case with only two states.